GoThereGit/EvaHan/README.md

 ## Data Format
 The released data is not tokenized and includes sentences of any length (including empty sentences).
 All data is in Unicode (UTF-8) format.
 The Figure1. below gives an example of the parallel corpus data format:
 ![image](https://user-images.githubusercontent.com/117963461/221182984-390eec5b-c757-4669-a79c-025034289d7b.png)
+On the left side is the ancient Chinese text, and on the right side is the modern Chinese text corresponding to the sentence-based unit.
+For the ancient Chinese-English parallel texts, the same format is followed.
+## Train Data
+The source of the training data is the parallel corpus of Classical-Chinese-to-Modern-Chinese parallel texts of China Twenty-four Histories and Classical-Chinese-to-English parallel texts of Pre-Qin canonical texts and “Zizhi Tongjian”.

+The overall parallel texts for machine translation are presented as follows.

 **the Classical-Chinese-to-Modern-Chinese machine translation** and **the Classical-Chinese-to-English machine translation**.